 - Use strong passwords.
 Avoid passwords that relate to your username.
 Avoid passwords that can be easily guessed and opt for random words or phrases.
 Avoid passwords that only contain letters of the alphabet.
 It’s highly recommended to incorporate letters, numbers and symbols in all of your password.

 - Consider using a password manager.
 Password managers are secured master accounts that that store all of your login credentials including usernames and passwords allowing you to use one centralized password for all your logins.
 Password managers have some shortcomings, which I address in this post.

 Sometimes the simplest advice is the most effective, but also the most difficult to execute.

 We all know that diet and exercise are the best prevention for obesity and many illnesses.
 We all know that getting enough sleep aids in cognitive functions and general wellbeing.
 But we all need the regular reminders because we’re all a little (or a lot) sleep deprived, or eating yet another take out meal, just as we’re all guilty of reusing passwords.
 So this is your reminder.
-You’re welcome!
+Don’t reuse any passwords.

 TUCU – Toronto IT Support Services

 We are TUCU tech u can use, providing IT Support Services in Toronto since 2003.
 Discover how we can help you.